cedudley18/dataviz_finaltopic/updates.md

 # April 20 end of class
   Added a theme, tried to make app look cleaner.
 Changed table to a data table and will continue to play around with that.

+# April 25 beginning of class

+  I started to add radio buttons where you can choose what variable you want colored on the scatterplot.